 Camping is an activity that can be enjoyed year-round.
 However, depending on your location, the idea of winter camping can be less attractive.
 Falling snow, freezing temperatures, and long treks to a campsite can be daunting to even the heartiest of summer campers, especially those with kids.

-There several benefits when renting a yurt for an winter outdoor adventure, including the fact that the yurt is already constructed for you: There's no pitching a tent in a snowstorm.
+There are several benefits to renting a yurt for your winter outdoor adventures, including the fact that the yurt is already constructed for you: There's no pitching a tent in a snowstorm.
 The walls keep out the winds and the floor is a much warmer alternative to a tarp over snowpack.

 Yurts are also a popular option for families and groups.
 While a tent can fit up to four people (maybe), it’s not necessarily a comfortable squeeze.
 Yurts come in varying sizes (some even have bunk beds) and can accommodate up to eight people.
 Some areas, like Snow Mountain Ranch in Colorado, have yurt villages, allowing several families or a larger group to rent structures in close proximity.

 Yurts are available for rent across the United States and Canada, with an emphasis in the Pacific Northwest.
 To find your yurt, search Airbnb, websites for State and National Parks, and use the search terms ‘yurt’ and the state you’re looking for in Google.
 Be aware that many yurts book up well in advance so planning ahead is key.

 For winter camping in yurts, location should be a key factor in decision-making.
 For example, Cape Disappointment State Park in Washington offers yurts within walking distance of the beach; Mount Bohemia in Michigan’s Upper Peninsula offers downhill skiing in addition to cross-country skiing and snowshoeing for guests at their trailside yurts; you can easily yurt camp or glamp in the Great Smoky Mountains; there are even yurts on the southern slope of Mauna Loa in Hawaii.